novix-sa/Pyplan/docs/Quick Start.md

 Pyplan cloud environment runs at [https://my.pyplan.com](https://my.pyplan.com) You can login with your LinkedIn account or request a free account to access Pyplan cloud services  [here](http://pyplan.com/contact/).

-Once the server address has been identified, you can log into Pyplan with valid user credentials using a regular login form:

 ![login](http://img.pyplan.org/Quick_start_login_en1.png)

 After login in, you will reach the app land page, which looks like the following picture: